 The problem comes when from the limited amount of fuel in the cartridge.
 If we had an infinitely long barrel then there would be an equilibrium point.
 By that, I mean that the bullet would move far enough down the bore that pressure would start to drop behind it.
 It might not return to ambient outside pressure, but it wouldn’t be high enough to keep the bullet moving, either.

 This is effectively what happens with a squib load.
 There wasn’t enough pressure generated to push the bullet out of the bore.

-So back to my statement about engineering.
 The takeaway I want you to have is that there’s a lot of engineering that goes into finding the optimum amount of bore for a given combination of powder, caliber, and bullet weight.

 Velocity and Trajectory